neurosis69/chia_watch/README.md

 Script is tested with Loglevel INFO.

+Processing on a Raspberry Pi can be rather slow.

 ## Assumption

 After one signage point there should be a log entry stating, that chia is checking for Plots beeing eligible.